Mars-The-Planet/server-side-horror/README.md

 <p>Q: How were the odds for the events calculated? <br>
 A: I wanted everyone to experience each event at least twice in a two week minecraft faze but at the same time to not be spammed by the events.
 So I assumed that the most extreme two week minecraft faze will have 5 hours of playtime per day which means 15 in game days or 360000 ticks and from that assumption I kind of guesstimated the odds.</p>
 <img src="https://i.imgur.com/3KIkKfi.png" />
 <p>I made this mod as a submission for the <a href="https://neoforged.net/news/2025serversidesummer/">2025 Serverside Summer Modjam</a>.
-And I actually forgot about the jam and only remembered a week before the deadline, but I think the mod turned out pretty well in the end and also forced to learn new things and look at them from different perspective.
-If you experience any bugs or other issues please report them with a log.</p>
+And I actually forgot about the jam and only remembered a week before the deadline, but I think the mod turned out pretty well in the end.
+It also forced me to learn new things and look at them from a different perspective.
+If you experience any bugs or other issues, please report them with a log.</p>
 <center><p style="text-align: center;">
 <img src="https://i.imgur.com/JNZ2GMV.png"/>
 <a href="https://www.curseforge.com/minecraft/mc-mods/deimos-fabric-forge-neoforge" rel="nofollow">